buanzo/hume/README.md

 And you would get the list of every hume event, plus a summary, including

+* We need a UI/UX designer/developer, maybe a REST API for querytools.

 # Implementation, concepts, ideas

 ## Ideas for implementation

 hume uses zeromq over loopback to connecto to a hume daemon on the same